SharePoint/sp-dev-docs/docs/sp-add-ins/give-your-provider-hosted-add-in-the-sharepoint-look-and-feel.md

 ## Run the add-in and test the new SharePoint UI
 <a name="Rebuild"> </a>

 1. Use the F5 key to deploy and run your add-in.
-Visual Studio hosts the remote web application in IIS Express and hosts the SQL database in a SQL Express.
+Visual Studio hosts the remote web application in IIS Express and hosts the SQL database in SQL Express.
 It also makes a temporary installation of the add-in on your test SharePoint site and immediately runs the add-in.
 You are prompted to grant permissions to the add-in before its start page opens.

 2. When the add-in's start page opens, it now looks like a SharePoint page.
 Select the **Order Form** link.
 It also now looks like a SharePoint form.